DOC WATSON - 1923 - 2012

 He will be missed.

-Merel had played our music for Doc - he liked the harmonica, banjo styles, acoustic guitar and the vocals.
+Merle had played our music for Doc - he liked the mandolin, banjo styles, acoustic guitar and the vocals.
 And I could also tell him Earl Scruggs had just agreed to record with us two weeks earlier.

 I felt like we were on the verge of making some historical recordings... and, thanks to Doc's contribution, we did.
-(Now in the Library of Congress, the Will the Circle Be Unbroken, our Triple Platinum album is considered one of the most important of American recordings).
+(Now in the and the Grammy Hall of Fame as well as Library of Congress, the Will the Circle Be Unbroken, our Triple Platinum album is considered one of the most important of American recordings).

 Doc's influence will be felt for many years, as he was a true American treasure who has continually seen more and more people become his followers.